anapaulaghix/anapaulaghix/README.md

 💡 Proficient of programming languages including JavaScript, C and C#

-🌐 Full stack development with expertise in front-end (HTML, CSS, React) and back-end (Node.js, Express, Next.js)
+🌐 Full stack development with expertise in front-end and back-end

 ⚡Now i'm learning about Angular with .NET core in Caterpillar IT Projects